Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit: Related Work

 \textbf{Disinformation and Underground Markets.} Services to assist or implement disinformation campaigns have often overlapped with underground markets and communities~\cite{wallis2021influence,grohmann2024disinformation,madung2021kenya,guardian2023disinformation}.
-On the one hand, these marketplaces specialize in the dissemination of content that is frequently at odds with platform guidelines, for example, advertising restricted products (e.g., pharmaceuticals, tobacco products, unregulated gambling websites, etc.), including disinformation.
+On one hand, these marketplaces specialize in the dissemination of content that is frequently at odds with platform guidelines, for example, advertising restricted products (e.g., pharmaceuticals, tobacco products, unregulated gambling websites, etc.), including disinformation.
 On the other hand, these marketplaces also provide tools and infrastructure that can aid disinformation operators (e.g., coordinated engagement, bulletproof hosting, DDoS protection, advertising networks, etc.)~\cite{han2022infrastructure}.
 Most importantly, off-platform sources of monetization are an important driver for channels with problematic content to thrive~\cite{chu2022tube,hua2022characterizing,ballard2022conspiracy}.

 \textbf{Domain and Handle Reuse.} Our work shares many similarities with work on residual trust across domains and namesquatting~\cite{so2022domains,lever2016domain}.
-Most related to our work, Mariconti et al.\ study the reuse of profile names on on Twitter~\cite{mariconti2017whats}.
+Most related to our work, Elmas et al. study account misleading repurposing on Twitter, whereby an account changes profile attributes to use the account for a new purpose while retaining its followers~\cite{Elmas_Overdorf_Aberer_2023}.
+They propose a supervised learning method for detection and find common behavioral patterns across repurposed accounts (e.g., repurposing after inactivity or tweet deletion~\cite{Elmas_Overdorf_Aberer_2023}.
+Our work builds upon theirs but extends it by estimating the extent to which repurposing occurs across a whole platform and comprehensively quantifying the types of content that are posted after repurposing.
+Also related is work by Mariconti et al.\ who study the reuse of profile names on on Twitter~\cite{mariconti2017whats}.
 Their study focuses on accounts that register handles that had been de-registered to capture the residual reputation and backlinks pointing to those handles~\cite{mariconti2017whats}.
-However, while some of our findings, such as prevalence of issues and the fact that reuse is often used for questionable purposes~\cite{mariconti2017whats}, overlap, our work is substantially different, given that a repurposed channel (YouTube) carries all previous followers.
-The market for ready-made accounts has remained largely understudied, only receiving a brief overview by Chu et al.~\cite{chu2022tube}, and more recently a more in-depth characterization by Beluri et al.~\cite{beluri2024exploration}.
-To our knowledge, our work is the first to explore how sold accounts are repurposed and to identify channel repurposing in the wild.
+In our case, repurposed channels carry all previous followers.